College of Law

 The program is not intended for those who want to test their interest in law or who would prefer a light course load.
 It requires a commitment to at least half of the workload of full-time law students.

-Students admitted to the first year part-time program are committed to two years in the part-time program before they can change their status to full-time.
+Students admitted to the first year half-time program are committed to two years in the half-time program before they can change their status to full-time.

 In First Year Part I, students are required to complete a minimum of 12 credit units and a maximum of 18 credit units.
 In addition, students must complete legal writing assignments in conjunction with one of their courses and must participate in the Orientation Program and Dispute Resolution Program.